rahmafatin/kedainterview/README.md

 5. You can create own Model and controllers to support point no 2 & 3, for example Model "Messages" to support Customer and Staff. <br>
     You must not use any other packages / vendors, only from the composer or auth related are allowed which means only Laravel, Passport and JWT only.

 6. You are only tasked to work on the back-end side, so view is not important.
-Use postman for the testing / documentation.
+Use postman for the documentation as for the testing you are
+    allowed to use phpunittest or any php/Laravel testing.